Gökhan Avcıoğlu: Borusan Music and Art House (2009)

-Locating at Istanbul’s art and culture center İstiklal Avenue, Borusan Music and Art House hosts music and performance events, the visual arts, annual exhibitions, and other curatorial exhibitions.
+Locating at Istanbul's art and culture center İstiklal Avenue, Borusan Music and Art House hosts music and performance events, the visual arts, annual exhibitions, and other curatorial exhibitions.
 The project transformed the historic building into a multipurpose cultural center.
 While the modern box at its core includes a lightweight steel diagrid enabling open and flexible floor plans to facilitate events, the historic core has been restored.
-The building’s new functions are visible solely at street level vanishing behind the neo-classic façade on the upper floors in an ideology of the limited role modern architecture can offer in this historical urban fabric dominated by Istanbul’s 19th century past.
+The building’s new functions are visible solely at street level vanishing behind the neo-classic façade on the upper floors in an ideology of the limited role modern architecture can offer in this historical urban fabric dominated by Istanbul's 19th century past.
 Many artworks are attached to the building with LEDs illuminating the V columns.
-The project targets at symbolizing İstanbul’s colorful and artistic renaissance in a dualistic tension between past and present by preserving the city’s heritage.
+The project targets at symbolizing Istanbul's colorful and artistic renaissance in a dualistic tension between past and present by preserving the city's heritage.